Virginia Tech® home

 1872 Forward: Celebrating Virginia Tech

-1872 Forward: Celebrating Virginia Tech is a 3-day celebration that will bring to life how the past shapes the present and leads the university into the future.
+1872 Forward: Celebrating Virginia Tech was a 3-day celebration that brought to life how the past shapes the present and leads the university into the future.

-Over the course of the weekend, the Council on Virginia Tech History, in conjunction with the More Than a Fraction Foundation (affiliated with the African American descendants of Solitude and Smithfield), will be providing several days of programming to recognize 150 years of Virginia Tech’s history.
+Over the course of the weekend, the Council on Virginia Tech History, in conjunction with the More Than a Fraction Foundation (affiliated with the African American descendants of Solitude and Smithfield), provided several days of programming to recognize 150 years of Virginia Tech’s history.
+The event centered around the Native Americans who call the land home, descendants of the African peoples who were once enslaved on the land, descendants of the European Americans who once owned the land, as well as Virginia Tech which calls the area home today.

 1872 FORWARD: CELEBRATING VIRGINIA TECH